New Age Outlaws: Formation (1997)

 The Outlaws first formed on the October 4, 1997 episode of Shotgun Saturday Night when struggling superstars Billy Gunn and "Road Dogg" Jesse James, then known as Rockabilly and "The Real Double J" Jesse James respectively, ended their feud and teamed up.

 On the October 11, 1997 edition of Shotgun, Jesse James walked out to the ring following a loss by Rockabilly to Flash Funk and asked him to turn on his manager The Honky Tonk Man, who had been responsible for Rockabilly's defeat, and team with him.
-Rockabilly answered by smashing a guitar on Honky Tonk Man's head and telling James he was in.
+Rockabilly answered by smashing a guitar on Honky Tonk Man's head and agreeing to team with James.
 Rockabilly re-dubbed himself "Badd Ass" Billy Gunn and Jesse James rechristened himself the Road Dogg.
 The team made an immediate impact on the WWF tag team scene with blatant attacks against other tag teams and, initially not having an entrance theme, walking out to the ring with only Road Dogg making a rant against their opponents over the PA system.
 The team became known for pulling wins out of nowhere via cheating and use of weapons.
 Through their attitude, charisma and antics, they began to get over with the crowd as heels.